Written byJenny Zeng

 When you delete a file on Mac, it often goes to the Trash can, which means these files are still on your Mac until you empty the Trash.
 So the last resort of freeing up disk space on Mac is to empty your Trash.

 You can permanently delete files on a Mac by right-clicking on the Trash icon at your dock and choosing Empty Trash.
+You should make sure those files are unwanted, otherwise, it takes more effort to recover permanently deleted files on Mac.
 For apps like Photos, iMovie, and Mail that have their own trash cans, you need to open the app and erase the deleted files individually.

 To permanently delete photos on Mac: